danimelchor/website/_posts/why_ai_wont_replace_swes.md

 1. Understanding patterns and generating new data that fits them
 2. Following well-structured directions to produce specific outputs

-These two strengths explain why AI models are outstanding at both creative and mathematical tasks.
+These two strengths explain why AI models excel at both creative and mathematical tasks.
 For creative tasks (videos, images, or writing), neither the input nor output of are well defined.
-There is no "right" image corresponding to "a cowboy riding a frog with Elon's Musk face".
+There is no "correct" image corresponding to "a cowboy riding a frog with Elon Musk's face".
 In fact, there are countless _weird_ results I'd be satisfied with:

 <div class="flex justify-center">
     <div class="grid grid-cols-2 gap-4 w-full lg:w-3/4">